SherryPlatform/Microsoft.DirectX.Linux.Binaries/ReadMe.md

 ﻿# Microsoft.DirectX.Linux.Binaries

-Official binaries of Microsoft DirectX for Linux extracted from Windows Subsystem for Linux 2 (WSL 2).
+Official binaries of Microsoft Direct3D 12 for Linux extracted from Windows Subsystem for Linux 2 (WSL 2).

 ## Note